worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 August 25, 1981\.
 Voyager 2 at Saturn.

-Sarah took vacation time.
+Liv took vacation time.
 Told Graves she was visiting family in San Diego.
 Instead, she went to Martin's installation in Arizona.

 They set up multiple receivers—Martin's main dish, two backup systems, recording equipment redundancy in case anything failed.
 They'd been planning this for months.